mcopik/memreusage-tracer/README.md

 <build-dir>/bin/memtracer -o tracer.out <your-app-with-arguments>
 ```

-The file `tracer,out` will contain the statistics on memory accesses for entered regions.
+The files `tracer.out.{region}.{counter}` will contain the statistics on memory accesses for entered regions.

 To run an MPI application with OpenMPI, use: